ibm-cloud-docs/power-iaas/modifying-instance.md

 5. To verify your new storage size, go back to **Storage volumes**.

+6. In an AIX VM instance, if you resize your boot storage volume, run the `chvg -g rootvg` command.

 ## Adding or removing a public network
 {: #adding-removing-network}